jamesagarrett/Martial_Arts_Robot/README.md

 **Jaguar Motor Controllers (3):** PWM speed controllers used to specify output current for the wheels
 **Adafruit 16-Channel 12-Bit PWM/Servo Driver:** Breakout board connected to the Pi used to output PWM signals to the motor controllers
 ## Program Details
-This program is split into modules, all contributing to 3 primary tasks:
+This program is split into modules, all contributing to three primary tasks:
 1. Sensor data collection and analysis
 2. Optimal angle and distance maneuvering calculations
 3. Repositioning of the robot to its new, desired location